arizonatribe/shapey/README.md

 Again, that is the _default_ behavior and you can alter that by a couple of "magic props" that will signal to Shapey that you want it to behave differently.
 These are defined in detail later in the docs (the props are [shapeyMode](#remove-vs-keep-vs-strict-modes) and [shapeyTransforms](#prop-vs-whole-object-transforms), and you can jump to the [full description](#shapey-transform-functions-and-shapey-modes) if you want).
 If - for some strange reason - you have props of those names on your input object . . . don't.

+Additionally, there is magic prop called [shapeyDebug](#debugging-transforms) that allows you to catch errors for individual transform functions that fail.

 ### A Basic Example

 Using the default exported function from Shapey: